 The Pro Dean Taught Postgraduate is responsible for taught postgraduate learning and teaching matters.

-- Responsible for overseeing taught postgraduate curriculum design and approval across the Faculties on behalf of the Deans.
+- Overseeing taught postgraduate curriculum design and approval across the Faculties on behalf of the Deans.

-- Advice and policy/regulatory development on all taught postgraduate matters including academic progression and termination of studies.
+- Advice and policy or regulatory development on all taught postgraduate matters including academic progression and termination of studies.

 - Convenor of University-Led Reviews of Learning and Teaching for taught postgraduate collaborative programmes.